MikuckiLab/Campen_Brine_2018/README.md

 ### Requirements

-It is reccommneded to use the [Anaconda Python3](https://www.anaconda.com/download/) environment to ensure the majority of dependencies for running the code in this repository are met.
+It is recommended to use the [Anaconda Python3](https://www.anaconda.com/download/) environment to ensure the majority of dependencies for running the code in this repository are met.
 To install the remaining dependencies run `pip install mothur-py seq-experiment`.

 You will also require [mothur](https://github.com/mothur/mothur) (See below for version compatibility issues), and the Silva reference alignment which can be downloaded using the script `0_download_silva.py`.
 Before doing so ensure you have read to, and agreed to the Silva [Terms of Use/License Agreement](https://www.arb-silva.de/silva-license-information).